 Furthermore, my knowledge of the social science was expanded as I was introduced sociological research.
 Sociological research often attempts to answer many of the questions economics does but through a different framework.
 I was able to meet an alumnus of The Ohio State University who was an economics major as an undergrad but is now a sociology PhD student at Stanford University.
 And speak to her about my interests and how sociology may be suited for my interests as well and now I am also considering sociology PhD programs in addition to economics.

 On the other hand, visiting NYU Stern was also transformational as it gave me an opportunity to meet research assistants and faculty and observe the advanced research they were carrying out.
 It brought into perspective the difficulties and obstacles one can face in attaining a PhD.
 It is a long process and I still have more preparation to fulfill until I’m ready.
 NYU Stern also provided me the opportunity to see if an economics PhD program is a good fit for my interest.
 Ultimately, I the experience was transformational because I came away with tangible knowledge and skills that have increased my readiness for a career as a social scientist.

-2. STEP gave me the opportunity to complete my own independent research project.
-Whilst I have completed independent research projects this was my first time completing one independently whilst using large datasets.
+Finally, STEP gave me the opportunity to complete my own independent research project.
+Whilst I have completed research projects this was my first time completing one independently whilst using large datasets.
 For my project I collected data Census data from 1850-1920 and collected data that detailed the number of people that identified as Black and “Mulatto”.
-I then merged this data with contemporary data on median household income, per capita income and unemployment rate to capture the effect of race and skintone on income and unemployment.
+I then merged this data with contemporary data on median household income, per capita income and and unemployment rate to capture the effect of race and skin-tone on income and unemployment.
 While the experience was daunting I was able to deepen my data analytical skills.
 But it also opened up my eyes to the challenges faced when conducting research including difficulty finding reliable data, the costs, and the need to be knowledgeable about different types of economic models.